MyoMyatAung/555-movie-streaming-uat/api.md

 > **Important Notes**:
 > - Users can only update their own collections
 > - All fields are optional (only provide fields you want to update)
+> - You can provide either `thumbnail_url` (URL string) OR `thumbnail` (file upload), not both
+> - If uploading a file, use `multipart/form-data` content type and the old thumbnail will be automatically deleted
+> - Supported image formats: jpeg, jpg, png, gif, webp (max 5MB)

 ## DELETE `/api/v1/collection/delete`
 Delete a collection.
 Requires `Authorization: Bearer <access_token>`.